PBW bases of irreducible Ising modules: Introduction

 Let $R^{1/16}$ be the following set of partitions

 Let $P^{1/16}$ be the set of partitions that do not contain any partition in $R^{1/16}$.
 The set

 is a vector space basis of $L(1/2, 1/16)$. \end{theorem}

 This article is organized as follows.
-In \Cref{sec:prel-notat}, we review Verma modules, the standard filtration, Gröbner bases and consider Nahm-like sums of two variables.
-In \Cref{sec:comb-argum}, we compute the series $p(t, q)$ related to $P^{1/2}$ using combinatorial arguments.
-In \Cref{sec:comp-lead-monom}, we exhibit the partitions in $P^{1/2}$ using Wang's results in \cite{wang_rationality_1993} and explain how we use software to get the exceptional partitions.
-In \Cref{sec:proofs-main-theorems}, we prove \Cref{thr:3} and \Cref{thr:4}.
+In \zcref{sec:prel-notat}, we review Verma modules, the standard filtration, Gröbner bases and consider Nahm-like sums of two variables.
+In \zcref{sec:comb-argum}, we compute the series $p(t, q)$ related to $P^{1/2}$ using combinatorial arguments.
+In \zcref{sec:comp-lead-monom}, we exhibit the partitions in $P^{1/2}$ using Wang's results in \cite{wang_rationality_1993} and explain how we use software to get the exceptional partitions.
+In \zcref{sec:proofs-main-theorems}, we prove \zcref{thr:3} and \zcref{thr:4}.
 In the appendices, we show the SageMath \cite{sagemath} program used to compute the exceptional partitions appearing in $R^{1/2}$, and we briefly consider the case $L(1/2, 1/16)$.
 The software systems Mathematica \cite{Mathematica} and Singular \cite{Singular} were also very useful to verify the series and compute Gröbner bases.

 I would like to thank my advisor Reimundo Heluani and Instituto de Matemática Pura e Aplicada (IMPA) for their support.
 Jethro Van Ekeren made some valuable suggestions as well.
 The author is partially supported by PhD scholarship 155672/2019-3 from Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).